Zheng Saisai: Early life and background

-Professional career
+Career

-2008–12: ITF & WTA debut, top 100 in doubles
+2008–12: WTA Tour debut & top 100 in doubles

 Zheng began playing on the ITF Women's Circuit in June 2008, at the age of 14, where, at the $25k Qian Shan, she lost in the first round of qualifying against fellow Chinese Zhou Xiao.
 Her first main-draw appearance happened next year, at a $10k event in Jiangmen in February.
 In July 2009, she played her first ITF singles final and also win the trophy, at the $10k Shenzhen, after defeating Sabina Sharipova in the final.
 On the same tournament, she also made her doubles debut, but lost in the first round.
 In July 2010, she won her first ITF doubles title at the $10k Hefei, alongside Tian Ran.
 She won one singles title, at the $10k Taipei in October 2010.

 In September 2011, Zheng made her WTA Tour debut in both singles and doubles at the Guangzhou International Open.
 There she won her first doubles title, partnering Hsieh Su-wei and defeating Chan Chin-wei and Han Xinyun in straight sets.
 In singles, she lost in the first round.
-Week later, she debut at the Premier Mandatory-level China Open as a wildcard player only in singles, but lost in the first round.
-During the year, she also did well at the ITF Circuit in doubles, winning the $100k Ningbo Challenger alongside Tetiana Luzhanska in September 2011, right before she made her WTA Tour debut.
+Week later, she made her debut at the Premier Mandatory China Open as a wildcard player only in singles, but lost in round one.
+During the year, she also performed on the ITF Circuit in doubles, winning the $100k Ningbo Challenger alongside Tetiana Luzhanska in September 2011, right before she made her WTA Tour debut.
 As the year passed by, Zheng progressed more and more in doubles ranking, starting the year as No. 794 and finishing the year as world No. 108.
 In singles, she rose from 670 to No. 276.

-At the 2012 French Open, Zheng made her doubles Grand Slam debut and also won her first match there.
-Later, she had her first attempts to be part of the Grand Slam main draw in singles, but lost in the qualifications of Wimbledon, and later of US Open.
+At the 2012 French Open, Zheng made her doubles major debut and also won her first match there.
+Later, she had her first attempts to be part of the Grand Slam tournament main draw in singles, but lost in the qualifying of Wimbledon, and later of the US Open.
 In July 2012, she won her first singles match at the Premier-level Stanford Classic, defeating Ayumi Morita in the first round.
 For the second year-in-a-row, she played at the China Open as wildcard player, but again lost in the first round.
 This time she also played in doubles, but lost in the first round.
-During the season, she progress in singles ranking, entering top 150 for the first time in September 2012 and finished year as world No. 133.
+During the season, she progress in singles ranking, entering top 150 for the first time in September and finished year as world No. 133.
 In doubles, she debuted in the top 100 in February 2012, then rose to No. 84 in July, but finished the year as world No. 98.